A Hybrid Communication Approach for Metadata Exchange in Geo-Distributed Fog Environments: Related Work

-\subsection{Hierarchical Approaches}
+\subsubsection{Hierarchical Approaches}

-In fog computing a tree-like network and communication structure is often preferred due to the synergy with the layer design of the infrastructure.
-In such an organization, each node (except the root node) has a supervisor relation to a parent node.
-Here, the communication between two child nodes is usually only possible via the parent node, which stores information of all its children~\cite{communicationInTheFog}.
+Tree-like communication structures, where communication between two child nodes are only possible via their parent, are often preferred in fog computing given the layered fog infrastructure~\cite{communicationInTheFog}.
 Chekire et al.~\cite{chekired2018} describe a multi-layer fog computing system in which the nodes primarily communicate via the transmission of jobs.
-They assume an architecture that arranges the nodes in layers in the hierarchy according to their computing and storage capacities, where the ones with the lowest resources build the leafs of the tree.
+They assume an architecture that arranges the nodes in layers in the hierarchy according to their computing and storage capacities, where the ones with the lowest resources build the leaves of the tree.
 Their idea is to increase the efficiency of the system by escalating tasks bottom up, i.e., if a job exceeds the available resources of a leaf node it is passed onto a higher layer.
 Additionally, they develop a probabilistic model which depicts the likelihood that a given workload would exceed the capacities of the servers in a certain layer.
 Based on this, they provide an algorithm for distributing the tasks to the single layers~\cite{chekired2018,communicationInTheFog}.
 Skarlat et al.~\cite{skarlat2018} modify the common tree structure by introducing a fog controller -- a central component which is directly subordinated to the cloud.
 It is mainly responsible for coordination and administration such as the distribution of workloads or the registration of new nodes.
 Furthermore, they build hierarchical clusters of fog nodes, sensors, and actuators, so-called \emph{fog colonies}, i.e., the client, edge, and core network layer are combined in these units which can deploy individual services~\cite{communicationInTheFog,skarlat2018}.
 The tree-like communication structure of hierarchical approaches combined with the aggregation and storage of metadata information on parent nodes leads to data centralism.
 This achieves low communication costs and fast and efficient decision-making but establishes a single point of failure.

-\subsection{Peer-to-peer Approaches}
+\subsubsection{Peer-to-peer Approaches}